web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/html-template.md

 };
 ```

-You can also use the [html.templateParameters](/config/options/html.html#htmltemplateparameters) and [html.templateParametersByEntries](/config/options/html.html#htmltemplateparametersbyentries) configs to pass in custom template parameters.
+You can also use the [html.templateParameters](/config/options/html.html#htmltemplateparameters) config to pass in custom template parameters.

 For example: